DanielKehoe/learn-rails-copilot/10_Introduction.md

 ### About *First Steps*

-Here's what is covered in my book *Learn Ruby on Rails: First Steps*, in case you missed it.
+Here's what is covered in my other book *Learn Ruby on Rails: First Steps*, in case you missed it.

 In the *First Steps* book, I explain the culture and practices of the Rails community.
 I introduce the basic concepts you'll need to understand